 Gibson is committed to protecting and ensuring the safety and integrity of the environment across its business.
-The Company has advanced this pillar through identifying GHG reduction and optimization opportunities in line with the Net Zero by 2050 plan and has embedded the identification and inclusion of emission and energy reducing options, including environmental sustainability factors, into its decision-making processes.
+The Company has advanced this pillar through identifying GHG reduction and optimization opportunities in line with the Net Zero by 2050 commitment and has embedded the identification and inclusion of emission and energy reducing options, including environmental sustainability factors, into its decision-making processes.

-In seeking to maintain transparent disclosure on GHG emissions, in 2022 the Company engaged third parties to quantify and verify its 2021 Scope 1, Scope 2 and Scope 3 emissions for all its Canadian and U.S. operations.
-The Company also made its third annual submission of the CDP Climate Change Questionnaire (which assesses companies on the comprehensiveness of their disclosure, awareness and management of environment and climate-related risks and demonstration of best practices associated with climate leadership) and maintained its leadership score of "A-".
+In seeking to maintain transparent disclosure on GHG emissions, in 2023 the Company engaged third parties to quantify and verify its equity share of 2022 Scope 1, Scope 2 and Scope 3 emissions for all its Canadian and U.S. operations.
+The Company also made its fourth annual submission of the CDP Climate Change Questionnaire, which assesses companies on the comprehensiveness of their disclosure, awareness and management of environment and climate-related risks and demonstration of best practices associated with climate leadership and maintained its leadership score of "A-" for the fourth year in a row.
 Gibson is committed to doing its part to foster a healthy, sustainable economy by reducing GHG emissions to help limit the rise of global temperatures and reduce the impacts of climate change.
-In seeking to reduce its existing emissions footprint and progress towards its emission reduction targets, Gibson completed an emission reduction project at the Moose Jaw Facility in 2022, where the fuel source of this facility was transitioned to predominately natural gas.
-The Company has also developed a Net Zero by 2050 Commitment and a path to get there, in which Gibson can reduce approximately 100% of its current Scope 1 and 2 emissions across its entire asset base through the application of existing technologies already in commercial use in North America, with the potential for superior alternatives to emerge over time, without relying heavily on offsets or credits.
+In 2023, in seeking to reduce its existing emissions footprint and progress towards its emission reduction targets, Gibson entered into a PPA with Capstone Infrastructure Corporation to purchase power and Environmental Attributes from the Buffalo Atlee Phases 2 and 4 wind projects, located near Jenner, AB.
+Together, the projects have a nameplate capacity of 26 megawatts and are anticipated to produce enough renewable wind power to reduce Gibson's Scope 2 emissions by over 50%.
+The Buffalo Atlee projects are being built and operated by Capstone in partnership with the Sawridge First Nation, who have an equity interest in the projects.
+The Company has also developed a pathway to achieve its Net Zero by 2050 commitment, in which Gibson can reduce its Scope 1 and 2 emissions across its entire asset base through the application of existing technologies already in commercial use in North America, with the potential for superior alternatives to emerge over time, without relying heavily on offsets or credits.

 Gibson acknowledges the energy transition is underway and will continue to unfold as the world shifts towards a lower carbon economy, with the understanding that the pace and magnitude of this energy transition remains uncertain and may vary between jurisdictions.
-The Company has identified, and continues to identify and monitor, opportunities for its world-class asset base to support the energy transition and the changing needs of its customers.
+The Company continues to identify and monitor opportunities for its asset base to support the energy transition and the changing needs of its customers.
 Through continuous improvement of operations, strategic investment in technology and innovation, expansion of low carbon products and services and proactive collaboration with government, industry partners, suppliers and customers, the Company believes it will be well positioned to deliver meaningful GHG emissions reductions and remain a strong economic leader in sustainable energy.